Fantasy Island: Production notes

 Executive producer Aaron Spelling admitted the original pitch was a joke.
 Spelling said he and production partner Leonard Goldberg were pitching ideas to ABC executive Brandon Stoddard.
 After the executive rejected all of their plans, at least six in all, Spelling blurted out: "What do you want?
 An island that people can go to and all of their sexual fantasies will be realized?"
 Stoddard loved the idea.

 The network wanted Orson Welles for Mr. Roarke, but Spelling rejected him, knowing of his irritable nature on sets.
 He also rejected the idea of a sexy female sidekick to join Roarke and Tattoo.

 The show was broadcast every Saturday night on ABC at 10:00 p.m., after The Love Boat, which was also produced by Aaron Spelling.
 Like several other series of the era, such as The Love Boat and Murder, She Wrote, Fantasy Island employed many celebrity guest stars, often bringing them back repeatedly for different roles.

 Filming locations

-The series was filmed primarily in Burbank, California, with the opening scenes of the enchanting island coastline being that of Kauai, Hawaii (both the Na Pali coast as well as Wailua Falls).
-The house with the bell tower, where Tattoo rings the bell, is the Queen Anne Cottage, located in the Los Angeles County Arboretum and Botanic Garden in Arcadia.
+The series was filmed primarily in Burbank, California, with the opening scenes of the enchanting island coastline that of Kauai, Hawaii (the Na Pali coast and Wailua Falls).
+The house with the bell tower, where Tattoo rings the bell, is the Queen Anne Cottage, in the Los Angeles County Arboretum and Botanic Garden in Arcadia.
 The plane, "arriving" with the guests, was filmed in the lagoon behind the Queen Anne Cottage.
 Sometimes, outdoor scenes were filmed at the Arboretum.

 Interior sets were filmed on Stages 26 and 17 at Warner Bros.
-Studios in Burbank, California.
+Studios in Burbank.
 At some point, the production of exterior scenes moved to the Warner Ranch a short distance away from Warner's main lot.
+B-roll was taken from the Coco Palms Resort in Kauai.